emmajanedrews/base-template/_posts/2017-10-18-whats-the-worst-thing-a-realtor®-can-say-to-you.md

 {% include youtube.html %}

-What’s the worst thing you can hear from a Realtor® that you hire?
+What’s the worst thing you can hear from a Realtor&reg; that you hire?
 Maybe you think it’s something about how they have never sold a house before or how they promised you a price that wasn’t real.
+However, agents can always reduce a price or get coaching for guidance through a transaction, but it is very difficult to change a lack in mentality.

-However, I think the worst possible thing you can hear from the professional agent you hire is, **“I really need this deal to happen.”**
+I think the worst possible thing you can hear from the professional agent you hire is, **“I really need this deal to happen.”**

 {% include pullquote.html %}